docker/app/plugins/intellij/README.md

-# docker application plugin for intellij IDEA
+# Docker Application plugin for intellij IDEA

 This directory contains the sources of a Docker Application plugin for Intellij IDEA.